Basic approach to internal control systems and status of establishment

 To achieve such compliance, the Company has established Rules on Officers applicable to directors and the Board of Directors Rules applicable to the Board of Directors.
 To ensure appropriate management, the directors monitor each other’s status of execution of duties at regularly-held Board of Directors meetings and at extraordinary meetings held on a dynamic basis as necessary.
 The Company has also established Organization Rules, Rules on the Allocation of Work Duties, Rules on Work Authority, and Rules on Internal Approval, clarifying the scope of authority of each director and ensuring that mutual supervision by directors is effective.

-In addition, the Company established an Audit Office under the direct authority of the President & COO.
-The Audit Office works in collaboration with the Business Administration Department which is the Company’s legal affairs division, to monitor the status of compliance with laws and regulations, the Articles of Incorporation, and other internal rules.
+In addition, the Company established an Audit Office under the direct authority of the Representative Director, President & COO.
+The Audit Office works in collaboration with the Administration Headquarters, etc which is the Company’s legal affairs division, to monitor the status of compliance with laws and regulations, the Articles of Incorporation, and other internal rules.

 The Company also has an Supervisory Board, and the Supervisory Board members including outside members conduct detailed audits regarding the execution of duties by the directors.

 The Company also established a CSR Promotion Committee (Corporate Social Responsibility Promotion Committee) chaired by the Representative Director, President & COO and established Information Disclosure Committee, Risk Management Committee, and Compliance Committee and Personal Information Management Committee as subordinate organizations.
 These organizations work to normalize decision-making and the execution of business operations throughout the Group.2.
 The systems for the preservation and control of information relating to the execution of duties by directors